MuslimConditions/RSSCrawlerArabicCorpus/README.md

 	5. Part of code of the line containing the title in related links
 	6. Part of code of the line containing the domain in related links
 	7. Language name defined in crawl-sites.xml
+	8. DataBase name
-	8. Username for mysql database
+	9. Username for mysql database
-	9. Password for mysql database
+       10. Password for mysql database
 * An XML file should be provided to specify the feed channels and the CSS selector syntax for the text and image content in a DOM tree.

 # Configured websites sources